ohinton/hair_salon/README.md

 This website app was built for Moxie's Hair Salon to streamline the salon owner's scheduling process.

-## Known Bugs

-7/15/16: Still working on adding a client to a stylist.

 ## Database Setup Instructions

 Open a PSQL terminal and run these commands: